thibaudclement/cs269i/docs/lecture-7.md

 **Why are monopolies a problem?**

-When we consider sellers' incentives, the First Welfare Theorem extends to good with reserve prices to cover costs.
+When we consider sellers' incentives, the First Welfare Theorem extends to goods with reserve prices to cover costs.
 For example, an Airbnb host should never rent a room below the total of their cleaning cost, insurance, and hotel tax.

 However, sellers setting reserve prices is _not_ strategyproof (like hospitals in DA).
 Moreover, sellers have simple, obvious manipulations (unlike hospitals, who had to know what other hospitals and doctors were bidding, sellers do not need that information).

 <div class="example" markdown="1">
 **Example: Monopoly**

-Let's consider a scenario with 1 seller (\(true cost = 0\)) and 1 buyer (\(value = 100\)):
+Let's consider a scenario with 1 seller (\(true \; cost = 0\)) and 1 buyer (\(value = 100\)):

 - Any price between \(0\) and \(100\) would be a competitive equilibrium.
 - DA-with-prices would suggest \(p = 0\) (buyer-optimal).
 - The seller wants to set the reserve price to \(100\).

 On Airbnb, hosts set prices: nobody is actually running DA-with-prices.
-Let's recall that DA-with-prices is buyer-strategy proof but _super not_ seller-strategy proof anyway.
+Let's recall that DA-with-prices is buyer-strategyproof but _super not_ seller-strategyproof anyway.
 </div>

 This is why monopolies are a real problem, especially in a thin market.

 However, there are ways to get around it:

-- **Thick(er) market:** As a market becomes very thick (it is far from a monopoly), then it approaches seller-strategy proof.
+- **Thick(er) market:** As a market becomes very thick (it is far from a monopoly), then it approaches seller-strategyproofness.
 We say that it is _strategyproof-in-the-large_.
 - **Information limitation:** Sellers still need to know the buyer’s value to set a good reserve price, so if they don’t really have a lot of information, even with a monopoly, then they cannot set a very high reserve price, so information limitation helps.

 What can we do about it?